Skip to main content

 Connecting to LiveKit

-For a production app, you need to make the following changes:
+For a production app, make the following changes:

-• Replace the synthetic test data generation with real camera and microphone capture.
-To learn more, see Permissions and entitlements.
+• Replace synthetic media generation with your own camera and microphone capture.
+For a complete SDL-based example, see simple_room .

 #include <iostream>